How To Improve Inventory Visibility?

 What are the 5 challenges of inventory planning?

-Predicting customer demand for items accurately is one of the major problems.
-It can be challenging to forecast inventory requirements due to fluctuations in demand brought on by seasonal variations, shifting consumer preferences, or unforeseen events.
+Predicting customer demand accurately is challenging due to seasonal variations, shifting consumer preferences, and unforeseen events.
+Incorrect forecasts can lead to overstocking or stockouts.

 5. SKU Proliferation